-Becca Cason Thrash's Glittering Fundraiser Raises $1.4 Million for Notre-Dame Cathedral in Just Three Days | PaperCity Magazine
+Becca Cason Thrash's Glittering Fundraiser Raises $1.4 Million for Notre-Dame Cathedral | PaperCity Magazine

 Randy Powers, Bill Caudell

-Tracey Amon, Sergio Bergen, Becca Cason Thrash, Eugenio Lopez
+Tracey Amon, Sergio Bergen, chairman Becca Cason Thrash, Eugenio Lopez

 Bobby & Phoebe Tudor at Le Grand Nuit in Mexico City, benefiting the rebuilding of Notre-Dame Cathedral.